cover

 };

-The gRPC-Web project is provided by the official gRPC team as a solution for using gRPC in browsers.
-It is based on the following specifications, performing transcoding between gRPC and gRPC-Web:
+The gRPC-Web project is an official gRPC solution for using gRPC in browsers.
+It is based on the following specifications, which transcode between gRPC and gRPC-Web:

 Unlike gRPC-Gateway, gRPC-Web does not require additional IDL declarations.
-Its server still directly receives gRPC requests, but it has made certain adjustments in data encoding and transmission to adapt to HTTP/1.x.
+Its server still receives gRPC requests directly, but it makes some adjustments in data encoding and transmission to adapt to HTTP/1.x.

 curl -v 'http://localhost:8080/api.v1.API/GetInfo' \